Is It Necessary to Read Quran with Tajweed? — 10 Reasons Why Tajweed Matters

 9. Shows Respect for the Text and Tradition

 Applying Tajweed reflects care and reverence for the Qur'an and the prophetic method of recitation.
 The Quran is Allah's word, and treating it with proper respect includes reciting it correctly as taught by Prophet Muhammad (peace be upon him).
 Learning and applying Tajweed demonstrates understanding that this is not just any text, but divine revelation that deserves careful handling.
-It shows respect for the tradition of Quranic recitation that has been preserved for over 1400 years.
-This reverence extends to the teachers who transmit this knowledge and the community that values correct recitation.
+It shows respect for the tradition of Quranic recitation that has been preserved for over 1400 years, and for the teachers who continue to pass it on.

 10. Improves Personal Spiritual and Aesthetic Experience